 The ACT Raising Safe Kids Program is an eight-week workshop for parents and caretakers of young children ages 0-8.
 The program is led by a certified ACT facilitator from the local community.
 See our ACT Raising Safe Kids Brochure for an overview of the program or hear from the ACT Northeast regional director here.

 Understanding and Controlling Parents' Anger

 Keeping the ACT Raising Safe Kids Program With You

 Parents and Caregivers Learn:

-Connect with other parents and engage in discussions about how to help your child(ren) process exposures to media violence and conflicts.
+- To connect with other parents and engage in discussions about how to help their child(ren) process exposures to media violence and conflicts.

-Child care is available for most parent groups; be sure to check with your facilitator.
-ACT-relevant activities may be available by child care professionals, so the entire family gets the ACT experience and learns lessons together.
+- Child care is available for most parent groups; be sure to check with your facilitator.
+ACT-relevant activities may be available by child care professionals.